AL20RWE678/Discord-server-builder/README.md

 ## Important
 I'm not a professional programmer and code could be messy.
 I hope to improve it in later versions.

+## Versions
+I don't know how to name versions, so, I will do what I think is the best way to name them.